 Building a Daily Practice

 Meeting anxiety responds slowly to daily nervous system care.
 The more time you spend in a regulated state outside of meetings, the easier it is to stay regulated inside them.
-Three habits compound fastest.
+Three habits compound fastest, and all of them cost less than five minutes a day.

 - Daily breathwork.
 Five minutes a day of slow nasal breathing builds vagal tone over weeks.